 1. Lake Mývatn

 Lake Mývatn is a large lake in northern Iceland, formed thousands of years ago by a lava fissure eruption.
 The lake is titled as a must-see in Iceland and is the perfect spot for adventurers to enjoy a hike or photo opportunity.
-Lake Mývatn is characterised by its bright blue waters that contrast with the surrounding pitch-black lava fields and mountains.
+Lake Mývatn is characterized by its bright blue waters that contrast with the surrounding pitch-black lava fields and mountains.
 The wetlands surrounding the lake are exceptionally rich in bird species, especially ducks.
 They reside there mostly from April to May, making the Spring season the perfect visiting time for avid birdwatchers.

 Lake Mývatn by the mountains in northern Iceland